You are here

 Historically, union-represented state employees in general government or higher education institutions bargained with their employing agencies in more than 100 bargaining units across state government.

-Under the Personnel System Reform Act of 2002, the state, not individual agencies, negotiates master agreements with employee labor unions.
-A master agreement applies to all agencies with employees who are in bargaining units represented by the same union.
-The governing board of each higher education institution may negotiate its own contract, or may choose to have OFM conduct negotiations on its behalf.
+Under the Personnel System Reform Act of 2002, the state, not individual agencies, negotiates collective bargaining agreements with employee labor unions.
+A collective bargaining agreement applies to all agencies with employees who are in bargaining units represented by the same union.
+The governing board of each higher education institution may negotiate its own contract or may choose to have OFM conduct negotiations on its behalf.
 Most community colleges elect to have OFM negotiate on their behalf.
-Subsequent legislation passed granting collective bargaining to other non state employee groups, such as home care individual providers and child care providers.
+Subsequent legislation passed granting collective bargaining to publicly funded service providers who are not state employees, such as adult family home providers, language access providers and family child care providers.

 There are several statutes granting collective bargaining rights to different groups: